 As we noted, WordPress is based on lots of moving parts.
 These ‘cogs’ combine to provide the features and functionality you’re used to.
 In addition, while WordPress is a modern way of publishing websites, it’s built on top of old (yet popular) tech.

-PHP is what’s known as a ‘server-side language’.
+PHP is a ‘server-side language’.
 In other words, it’s used to make changes to the server rather than the front end of a website.
-For developers, PHP is used to give a website dynamic functionality, rather than flash graphics (such as JavaScript).
+For developers, PHP gives a website dynamic functionality rather than Flash graphics (such as JavaScript).

-The majority of WordPress is coded with PHP, and this is also found on your server.
-Like any other software, updating this will give you security and performance boosts, and potential new features to work with.
+Most WordPress is coded with PHP, also found on your server.
+Like any other software, updating this will give you security, performance boosts, and potential new features.
 We’ll talk more about this next.

 Why You Should Update Your PHP Version in WordPress